Dog Food Allergy Symptoms: Complete Identification Guide

 Veterinary literature considers the elimination diet the most reliable diagnostic method — blood and saliva tests have significant false-positive rates and are not considered definitive by most veterinary dermatologists.

 Choose ONE novel protein the dog has never eaten (venison, duck, rabbit, kangaroo).
-Feed ONLY this diet for 8-12 weeks with no treats, table scraps, or flavoured medications.
+Stick to (under your vet's protocol) this diet for 8-12 weeks with no treats, table scraps, or flavoured medications.
 Track symptoms weekly.
 If symptoms improve, challenge with old food — if symptoms return, the allergy is confirmed.

 Recommended foods for elimination trials: Natural Balance L.I.D.
 Duck & Potato, Wellness Simple Salmon, Hill's z/d (prescription), or Royal Canin Hydrolyzed Protein (prescription).